 The MBDA Aster 15 air defence missile system for the AVT and ASW French frigates will provide protection against supersonic and subsonic threats.
 Aster 15 has a minimum range of 1.7km and a maximum range of 30km against subsonic airborne threats.

-The MBDA Scalp Naval vertically launched cruise missile, which is scheduled to enter service in 2013, will provide the French AVT FREMM's land attack capability.
+The MBDA Scalp Naval vertically launched cruise missile will provide the French AVT FREMM's land attack capability.

 MBDA was awarded a contract for the first batch of 50 Scalp missiles for FREMM frigates in January 2007.

 The Sylver A-70 vertical launcher was developed by DCN Ruelle.
 The missiles use inertial guidance and electro-optical terrain contour matching (TERCOM) in the terminal target approach phase of flight.
 Scalp Naval has a range of more than 1,000km.

 The French FREMM's main gun is the Oto Melara medium calibre 76/62 Super Rapide naval gun.
 The gun interfaces to an optronic fire control system.
 The gun is controlled control either via a CMS multifunction console or through a visual weapons director on the bridge.
 Four 12.7mm machine guns are installed for close-in defence.

 The French vessels will be armed with the Eurotorp MU 90 Impact torpedo.
 MU 90 has a directed energy warhead and a range of 12,000m at maximum speed and 25,000m at minimum speed.

 Thales is developing the integrated electronic warfare suite.
 Sagem was awarded a contract for the new-generation Dagaie system (NGDS) decoy system in January 2007.